About ACBA

 About

-Aimee Hamoy is a litigation partner with extensive trial experience.
-Her practice focuses on the defense of public entities in cases alleging violations of civil rights/excessive force, and the defense of national retailers in serious personal injury and premises liability matters.
+Aimee Hamoy is a deputy attorney general with the California Department of Justice Attorney General’s office.
+Ms. Hamoy is assigned to the Police Practices Section of the Public Rights Division.
+Prior to joining Cal DOJ, she was a litigation partner with extensive trial experience in the defense of public entities in cases alleging violations of civil rights/excessive force, and the defense of national retailers in serious personal injury and premises liability matters.
 Ms. Hamoy started her legal career as a deputy district attorney and has represented public entity clients and large national retailers in all aspects of conflict resolution from pre-litigation negotiations through verdict and appeal.
-Some of her most interesting and challenging work has been in the defense of law enforcement officers across Northern California in civil rights, excessive force, and wrongful death claims.
-Aimee’s trial experience includes excellent results involving traumatic brain injury claims, wrongful death, and catastrophic injury matters.

 Maria Lampasona